AngelesVillagrana/Project-4/README.md

 ## Step By Step Explanation

-The jupyter notebook used called `PCA.ipynb` outlines the data analysis project using Principal Component Analysis (PCA) and clustering.
+The jupyter notebook used called `Kmeans.ipynb` outlines the data analysis project using Principal Component Analysis (PCA) and clustering.
 Below, you will find a step by step explanation of what the data model does.

 **1. Importing Libraries:** The model begins by importing necessary libraries such as: `pandas`, `StandardScaler`, `KMeans`, `matplotlib.pyplot`, `PCA`, `sqlalchemy`, `hvplot.pandas`, `URL` and `calinski_harabasz_score`.